Dome9/dev-proxy/README.md

 # dev-proxy

-a ~ 20 LOC reverse-proxy server (based on http-proxy) to assits the front-end developer in these use-cases:
+a ~ 20 LOC reverse-proxy server (based on http-proxy) to assit the front-end developer in these use-cases:

 1. Simulate and Mock data while working on a UI feature. (without god forbid modifying the application code and forgetting it there)
 2. Start working on a feature way before the backend dudes have given you something.